 Some members of the Soviet military become well-known names in the West, often because they wrote prolifically.

-Marshal of the Soviet Union Konstanty Ksawerowicz Rokossowski had a long and varied career.
+- Marshal of the Soviet Union Konstanty Ksawerowicz Rokossowski had a long and varied career.
 A Polish aristocrat by birth, he joined the Imperial Russian Army as a cavalryman and fought with distinction in World War I. During the October Revolution, he joined the Bolshevik Party, and won the Order of the Red Banner fighting Alexander Kolchak in the Urals.
 He also brought Damdin Sükhbaatar to power in the Mongolian People's Republic.
-He was a pioneer of tank assault and a close supported of Marshal Turkachevsky.
-This cost him his freedom and his fingernails in Stalin's Great Purge.
+He was a pioneer of tank assault and a close supported of Marshal Tuhkachevsky.
+This cost him his freedom, his teeth, and his fingernails in Stalin's Great Purge.
 He was brought back for World War II, where his willingness to stand up to Stalin and excellent experience won him many admirers.
-Allegedly, his army group was diverted because it was in danger of capturing Berlin, an honor Stalin wanted for an ethnic Russian, not a Pole.
+His army group was assigned to flank-guard duty for the Battle Of Berlin (which was conducted by Zhukov and Konev's army groups) because Stalin wanted an ethnic Russian to capture the city, not a Pole.
 Fondly remembered in Russian historiography, he has fewer admirers in Poland, thanks to his part in the post-war Sovietization and Stalinization of the country and his advocacy of the use of force against Władysław Gomułka's reforms in 1956.
 Supposedly said, "In Russia, they say I'm a Pole.
 In Poland, they say I'm a Russian" after his Polish experience.

 The Soviet Military in Fiction